Towards Homotopy Poisson-n Algebras from N-plectic Structures: Abstract

 \section{Abstract}

 We associate a homotopy Poisson-n algebra to any higher symplectic structure, which generalizes the common symplectic Poisson algebra of smooth functions.
-This provides robust $n$-plectic prequantum data for most approaches to quantization.
+This provides robust n-plectic prequantum data for most approaches to quantization.

+UPDATE: It has been brought to my attention that the exterior product does not close on the exterior cotensors called Poisson cotensors in the present paper.
+Therefore the set of Poisson cotensors as presented, is not a homotopy Poisson-n algebra, quite yet.
+However for those Poisson cotensor that do multiply into Poisson cotensors under the exterior product, the computation remains valid and interesting, nonetheless.

+Therefor this paper might better be seen as a hint towards homotopy Poisson-n algebras in higher symplectic geometry, rather then a finished theory.
+Despite this flaw, I choose not to withdrawal the paper, as I think the direction is still pretty interesting.